ingcloud-fr/cks-labs/cks/ADV-Fix_kube_bench_failures/README.txt

 📁 Resources:
 - All manifests: /etc/kubernetes/manifests/
 - Backup location: /etc/kubernetes/backup/
-- kube-bench is installed by: tools/install-kube-bench.sh
+- kube-bench is installed on both nodes.

 ✅ Goal:
 - Correct the tests in FAIL state